fbpx

 Essentially, you’ll need to move all normal cut paths onto one layer, and any etched or no-kerf paths onto a separate layer specifically named for the geometry required.

-Then you’ll need to add descriptions to the line items in your cart that require single line etching or no kerf cuts, and leave a note before checking out indicating that items with descriptions are in need of special services.
+Then you’ll need to leave a note before checking out indicating which items are in need of special services.

 Process